CEA-COSMIC/pysap/docs/source/contributing.rst

 Contributing
 ============

-Read our |link-to-contrib|.
+PySAP is fully open source and as such we welcome external contributions.
-for details on how to contribute to the development of this package.
+Please read our |link-to-contrib| for details on how to contribute to the development of this package.

 All contributors are kindly asked to adhere to the |link-to-conduct|
 at all times to ensure a safe and inclusive environment for everyone.